bitwalker/timex/README.md

 ## Use cases ##

-In all of the examples below, [DateFmt][datefmt] is used for formatting.
+In all of the examples below, [DateFmt][elixir-datefmt] is used for formatting.

 ### Getting current date ###